Glass Chin: Critical response

-On Rotten Tomatoes, the film has a critics' approval rating of 85 percent based on 20 reviews and an average rating of 7/10.
+On Rotten Tomatoes, the film has a critics' approval rating of 85% based on 20 reviews and an average rating of 7/10.
 Metacritic rated it 64/100 based on 10 reviews.
 The performances were widely praised, those of Stoll and Crudup in particular.
 The Los Angeles Times said the film is fueled by "punchy dialogue, sharply drawn characters and excellent performances," and that Buschel's directing gives it "a distinct place in the often derivative world of neo-noir."
 Indiewire called the film "the work of an underappreciated and sharp filmmaker" and "one of the strongest films ever to grace the international narrative competition at the Tribeca Film Festival," giving it an A−: "Glass Chin confirms Buschel to be among the most interesting voices lurking in the margins of American cinema.
 It is a boxing picture without a single fight, a thriller where the murder takes place off screen, a slow burn modern neo-noir with dialogue as memorable as Mamet’s that wears the cadences and uninflected, symmetrical compositions of an Ozu picture effortlessly, mixing these influences in a way that seems all its own."
 Slant gave it 4 out of 5 stars, The Village Voice called it "[a] rich character study that captures the inner lives and unexpectedly astute insights of brusque, macho, old-school New York guys and the women in their lives."
 Frank Scheck of The Hollywood Reporter wrote, "For all its impressive formal rigor, this modern-day noir fails to connect on an emotional level."
 Nicolas Rapold of The New York Times wrote that it "feels designed to within an inch of its life".
 Bilge Ebiri of Vulture.com wrote, "Story-wise, nothing in Glass Chin will surprise you.
 But stylistically, the film's got something cool going on."
 Peter Debruge of Variety wrote, "Between Buschel's script and Stoll's performance, Glass Chin finds fresh humanity in a seemingly exhausted genre."
 Frank Lovece of Film Journal International wrote, "It's surely no coincidence, given the interest that Bud's Jersey-girl girlfriend Ellen (Marin Ireland) takes in Zen teachings. that the hero's name could be short for Buddhist.
 Whatever the reasoning, Glass Chin is a remarkable little movie with a distinct rhythm and such a startling swirl of nihilistic honor that you want to see where Buschel goes from here.
 Like a West-of-Hudson Abel Ferrara, whose silver-blue King of New York color scheme infuses this film's Manhattan, Buschel explores the lies we tell ourselves about being an honorable man in a dishonorable world."

 The Los Angeles Times cited Crudup's performance as one of the eight efforts that measure up to the Oscar nominees, saying that he "stole the show".

 Ireland was nominated for an Independent Spirit Award for Best Supporting Actress.